Data Preprocessing in Data Mining – A Hands On Guide (Updated 2023)

 wherein in the case of non-normal distribution median value of the attribute can be used.

-- While using regression or decision tree algorithms the missing value can be replaced by the most probable
+- While using regression or decision tree algorithms, the missing value can be replaced by the most probable value.

 Noisy generally means random error or containing unnecessary data points.
-Here are some of the methods to handle noisy data.
+Handling noisy data is one of the most important steps as it leads to the optimization of the model we are using Here are some of the methods to handle noisy data.

 - Binning: This method is to smooth or handle noisy data.
-First, the data is sorted then and then the sorted values are separated and stored in the form of bins.
+First, the data is sorted then, and then the sorted values are separated and stored in the form of bins.
 There are three methods for smoothing data in the bin.
-Smoothing by bin mean method: In this method, the values in the bin are replaced by the mean value of the bin; Smoothing by bin median: In this method, the values in the bin are replaced by the median value; Smoothing by bin boundary: In this method, the using minimum and maximum values of the bin values are taken and the values are replaced by the closest boundary value.
+Smoothing by bin mean method: In this method, the values in the bin are replaced by the mean value of the bin; Smoothing by bin median: In this method, the values in the bin are replaced by the median value; Smoothing by bin boundary: In this method, the using minimum and maximum values of the bin values are taken, and the closest boundary value replaces the values.

 - Regression: This is used to smooth the data and will help to handle data when unnecessary data is present.
 For the analysis, purpose regression helps to decide the variable which is suitable for our analysis.